 The Composers' Desktop Project has been developing software for working with sound materials since 1986.
 Working on a co-operative basis and driven by their own compositional requirements, they have focused on precise, detailed and multi-faceted sound transformation tools.

-After a period in which many different people contributed software (and hardware designs) for the early Atari ST system, the Project took a great leap forward first when we moved to the PC, and later when Trevor Wishart began to focus his efforts on programming his many sound transformation ideas.
+After a period in which many different people contributed software and hardware designs for the early Atari ST system, the Project took a great leap forward first when we moved to the PC, and later when Trevor Wishart began to focus his efforts on programming his many sound transformation ideas.
 This was a concentrated fury of work lasting several years.
-The system as it stands is very much his creation, with support in low-level system matters from Martin Atkins and Richard Dobson, documentation from Archer Endrich, and graphics from himself, Richard Dobson and Robert Fraser (Ensemble Software).
+The system as it stands is very much his creation, with support in low-level system matters from Martin Atkins and Richard Dobson, documentation from Archer Endrich, and graphics from Trevor himself, Richard Dobson and Robert Fraser.

 to port CMUSIC from UNIX mainframe to the Atari ST

 to create a hardware I/O device for sound for the Atari ST: David Malham's SoundStreamer.
 He also created the multi-socket Cartridge Port device for use with MIDIGRID.

 OCTOBER 1986 to MAY 1987 establishing the core system:

 - the presence of CMUSIC on the System confirmed

 - the initial set of 'Groucho' signal processing routines written (A. Bentley).

 - the first four spectral manipulation programs written by Trevor Wishart while at IRCAM working on VOX-5.